miku/ubl-wd-2024-pe/README.md

 * previous talks: [NN tour](https://github.com/miku/nntour) (2016), [PyTorch tour](https://github.com/miku/pytorch-tour) (2018), [ML w/ Go](https://github.com/miku/mlgo) (2018), [cgosamples](https://github.com/miku/cgosamples) (2023), [local
   models](https://github.com/miku/localmodels) (2023)

-## A growing ecosystem
+## A growing genai ecosystem

 * in the last 12 months, a number of closed and open models have been released (there is a [spectrum](https://arxiv.org/pdf/2302.04844.pdf))
 * large number of tools around models (often just thin wrappers)
-* dozens of [writing assistants](https://github.com/steven2358/awesome-generative-ai?tab=readme-ov-file#writing-assistants), more integrated with writing tasks
+* dozens of [writing assistants](https://github.com/steven2358/awesome-generative-ai?tab=readme-ov-file#writing-assistants), more integrated with writing tasks (ideation, readability, grammar checks, summarization, ...)
 * tools to help find snippets in your own documents, locally (maybe: better search)

 For programming, there are coding assistants.
 They can help to draft and